 Self-knowledge isn’t about collecting labels or fitting into tidy boxes but understanding the cross-road between your patterns, choices, and growth edges.
 Each framework gives you a language for something you’ve felt but couldn’t quite pin-point or name.

-When you combine them, you move from self-description to self-awareness.
+When you combine them, you move from self-description to self-discovery and awareness.

 From “Who am I supposed to be?” to “Ah, it finally makes sense why I am the way I am.”